jharwell/rcsw/docs/src/modules/multithread.rst

 all thread safe).

 ..
 NOTE:: Provides some wrappers around POSIX multithread primitives (e.g.,
-          sem_t) which may seem unncessary, BUT provides a small Platform Abstraction Layer (PAL) so that applications can use the same API on Linux, RTEMS, etc.
+          sem_t) which may seem unnecessary, BUT provides a small Platform Abstraction Layer (PAL) so that applications can use the same API on Linux, RTEMS, etc.